-“Yatte mireba ii” brings old-school, synthetic drums, summery guitar riffs and a punchy bassline from both the bass and synth.
+“Yatte mireba ii” brings an old-school, synthetic drums, summery guitar riffs, and a punchy bassline from both the bass and synth.

 However, at the same time, I am aware of that being intentional to fleshing out that retro vibe going on in “Yatte mireba ii”, thus, while I’m not a fan of voice manipulation in songs – not even to give it a different flair – I ended up tolerating this quite a bit and find the song enjoyable to listen to.

 Strong intro to the album, hopefully setting the tone for it all.

 “Tashika ni soda” brings funk and pop to the table, with sweet acoustic guitar and bright piano melodies creating a delightful summery soundscape that you’ll want to lose yourself in.

 But there’s more to it.
 The verses are plenty of fun to listen to, with the guitar and piano work immediately sealing the deal for me about how awesome this song is.

 The pacing of this song is quite intense – even if the song, ultimately, is laidback at its core -, something that ups the levels of enjoyment and, at the same time, replay value of this song.

 Then you have those full, warm drums and punchy bassline in the backdrop, enriching the instrumental, picking Irino’s vocals, and directing those to the front of the stage.

 The chorus is an explosion of color and emotion, tying up all parts of the song in a tasteful and enjoyable way.

 By the time the 2nd chorus enters, you’ll find yourself singing along to this song.